Samuel-Duhem/Sudoku/README.md

 # Sudoku
 En:
-ere is my first app, coded entirely in Python to practice my skills.
+Here is my first app, coded entirely in Python to practice my skills.
 You can either define a Sudoku grid yourself and view the solution, or generate a Sudoku puzzle to solve on your own.
 Once you've filled it in, you can check if your answers are correct.